-escriptions AMANA PARA COLOR

-.3 Relationship be • 0

-ne approximate weightings allo ·

-Assessment Objectives Component 1 Component 2 Component 3
+escriptions Annual Parks of the Control of the Cont .3 Relationship be - .0% no approximate troignamge and minarised below.
+Assessment Objectives Component 1 Component 2 Component 3 · Assessment Objectives Component 1 ·

-·

-Assessment Objectives Component 1 ·

 4.4 Grade descriptions

 Grade descriptions give a general indication of the standards of achievement likely to have been shown by the candidates awarded particular grades.
 In practice, the grade awarded depends upon the extent to which the candidate has met the assessment objectives overall.
 This can mean that shortcomings in some aspects of a candidate's performance in the examination may be balanced by a better performance in others.